 SSHRC Post-Doctoral Fellow, Cornell University

 I am a SSHRC postdoctoral fellow at the Mario Einaudi Center for International Studies-Southeast Asia Program at Cornell University.
 I have obtained my Ph.D. in political science from the University of Toronto in 2018.
 I work on religious violence and ethnic conflicts in Southeast Asia, with a focus on Indonesia and Myanmar, where I have conducted extensive fieldwork.

 I am currently working on a book manuscript, based on my Ph.D. dissertation, about Islamic radicalism in Indonesia.
-The book argues that competition among Muslim leaders is a powerful driver of radicalism and that it prevents moderate leaders’ mobilization.
+The book argues that competition among Muslim leaders is a powerful driver of radicalism.
 My postdoctoral project investigates the political economy of moderate mobilization against religious extremism in Indonesia and Myanmar.
-This project studies how resource endowments shape religious leaders’ propensity to curtail extremist forms of mobilization.
-Since 2013, I have also been involved in various research projects in Myanmar, funded by the United States Institute of Peace and the International Development Research Centre.
-With my co-investigators, I study ethnic conflict, democratic transition, and federalism in Myanmar.
+This project studies how religious networks and institutions shape religious leaders’ propensity to curtail extremist forms of mobilization.
+In parallel to my work on religious violence, I have also been involved in various projects about civil war and peace.
+In Myanmar, I am currently involved in a International Development Research Center of Canada-funded research about decentralization in post-conflict communities.